QuantEcon/lecture-python.myst/_sources/back_prop.md

 where $\frac{d {\mathcal L}}{dx_{N+1}}=-\left(x_{N+1}-y\right)$ and $\alpha > 0 $ is a step size.

-(See [this](https://en.wikipedia.org/wiki/Gradient_descent#Description) and [this](https://en.wikipedia.org/wiki/Newton%27s_method)) to gather insights about how stochastic gradient descent relates to Newton's method.)
+(See [this](https://en.wikipedia.org/wiki/Gradient_descent#Description) and [this](https://en.wikipedia.org/wiki/Newton%27s_method) to gather insights about how stochastic gradient descent relates to Newton's method.)

 To implement one step of this parameter update rule, we want  the vector of derivatives $\frac{dx_{N+1}}{dp_k}$.

-In the neural network literature, this step is accomplished by what is known as **back propogation**
+In the neural network literature, this step is accomplished by what is known as **back propagation**.

-## Back Propogation and the Chain Rule
+## Back Propagation and the Chain Rule

 Thanks to  properties of